-The latest figures from Tourism Research Australia show international visitor numbers to the NT increased by 4.2 per cent for the year to March 2019.
+The latest figures from Tourism Research Australia show international visitor numbers to the NT are up by 4.2 per cent.

-Some 297,000 international visitors came to the Territory during the year, spending $473 million, which is an 18 per cent increase on the previous year.
+Some 297,000 international visitors came to the Territory for the year to March 2019, spending $473 million, which is an 18 per cent increase on the previous year.

 Most of the visitors came here for holidays, but the numbers also include business travellers and those visiting friends and relatives.